paulmederos/pm17/_posts/2018-12-01-guiding-values.markdown

 layout: post
 title:  "Guiding values"
 permalink: "guiding-values"
-date: 2018-12-01 12:00:00 -0700
+date: 2018-12-01
-categories: essay
+categories: journal
-teaser: "Why I love building in public, and how I make decisions about what to share.
-Opening the tent for others, accountability, and co-creation / community orientation lead the way."
+teaser: "Things I value: what they are, how I define them, and what they look like in action.
+They currently are: Love, Purpose, Health, Gratitude, Creativity, Craft."
 ---